TerribleDev/blog.terribledev.io.hexo/source/_posts/Working-with-docker-on-windows-7-8.md

 > Docker for windows only supports windows 10, you can't use docker on windows 7, 8, etc.
 <!-- more -->

-Now people in the docker community know you can run docker on may operating systems.
-The docker toolkits provide GUI abstractions over the docker services.
+Now people in the docker community know you can run docker on many operating systems.
+The docker toolkits for windows and mac provide GUI abstractions over the docker services.
+However, we can use the actual tools these GUI wrappers use to work with docker containers.
 In the early days of docker, a tool existed called `boot2docker`.
-This was replaced with a newer tool called `docker-machine`
+This was replaced with a newer tool called `docker-machine`.
+These are the actual tools the docker toolkits use to provision linux virtual machines to help you work with containers.

 ## Setting up your environment